Over 20 multiple-choice questions on circular motion and gravitation, featured in the AP Physics 1 exam, are provided with detailed explanations.

 (d) At the bottom of the valley when $v=\sqrt{Rg}$

-As you can see, the normal force at the valleys can never be removed (it is always the sum of two nonzero forces) but at the hills it is possible.
-So, setting $F_N=0$ at the hills, we get \[v=\sqrt{Rg}\] If the car's speed at the top of the hill is this amount, then the driver will feel weightlessness.
+As you can see, the normal force at the valleys can never be zero (it is always the sum of two nonzero forces), but at the hills, it is possible.
+By setting $F_N=0$ at the hills, we get: \[v=\sqrt{Rg}\] If the car's speed at the top of the hills is equal to this amount, then the driver will experience weightlessness.
 Hence, the correct answer is (a).

 Problem (11): A car is traveling along a curved path of radius $r$ at a constant speed $v$ as shown below.
 What is the apparent weight of the driver at the bottom of the curved path?